 In most cases, we recommend a course of treatments over a 10-week period to start.
 Acupuncture treatments are cumulative, meaning the effects of each treatment build upon the last.
 As such, regular treatment gives us the best chances of restoring your sense of smell and taste permanently.
 You will also get specific diet and lifestyle recommendations to encourage a speedy return of your sense of smell.

-Regain Your Sense of Smell Naturally with Acupuncture
+Loss of Taste and Smell Treatment – Regain Your Sense of Smell Naturally with Acupuncture

 Losing the ability to smell and taste is more than just annoying – it can steal the simple joy from everyday life and could even have dangerous consequences.